Skip to Content

 Fix:

-• Heat setting normally makes fabric softer
+• Heat setting normally makes the fabric softer

 • Hand washing can make the fabric softer (and wash off some paint)